Elk Cloner: Infection and symptoms

 Elk Cloner spread by infecting the Apple DOS 3.3 operating system using a technique now known as a boot sector virus.
-It was attached to a game which was then set to play.
-The 50th time the game was started, the virus was released, but instead of playing the game, it would change to a blank screen that displayed a poem about the virus.
+It was attached to a program being shared on a disk (usually a game).
+At set numbers of times the disk's program had been run (all multiples of 5), it would cause various strange behaviors of the Apple II, many requiring a reboot to correct.
+Most noticeably, every 50th time the program was run, instead of executing normally, it would change to a blank screen that displayed a poem about the virus.
 If a computer booted from an infected floppy disk, a copy of the virus was placed in the computer's memory.
-When an uninfected disk was inserted into the computer, the entire DOS (including Elk Cloner) would be copied to the disk, allowing it to spread from disk to disk.
-To prevent the DOS from being continually re-written each time the disk was accessed, Elk Cloner also wrote a signature byte to the disk's directory, indicating that it had already been infected.
+When an uninfected disk was inserted into the computer, a modified version of DOS including Elk Cloner would be copied to the disk, allowing it to spread from disk to disk.
+To prevent the DOS from being continually rewritten each time the disk was accessed, Elk Cloner also wrote a signature byte to the disk's directory, indicating that it had already been infected.

 The poem that Elk Cloner would display was as follows: